vassilevsky/simple_circuit/README.md

 client.get_some_info # => "foo bar"
 ```

-When they go down or unresponsive, your app starts to slow down too.
+When they go down or become unresponsive, your app starts to slow down too.
 Queues filling up, etc.

 If you'd rather have the calls fail fast, and handle failures fast, use it through a circuit: